danpeig/ESP32EnergyMonitor/README.md

 The voltage meter must be installed between the **neutral line** and one **phase**, not between phases.

 The current clamp must be installed in a specific direction according to the current flow.
-Usually the arrows in the clamp housing point to the right direction.
+Usually, the arrows in the clamp housing point to the right direction but don't hesitate to change if you note that the power factor and real power readings are too low.

 ![ESP32 Energy Monitor Schematic](images/ESP32-Energy-Monitor.png)